From $80K to $100K per Month: The 6-Month Leadership Transition

 Choice Made: Build tiered service structure—keep consulting, add productized advisory, add enterprise tier.

 Application: Don’t pivot away from revenue.
-Add leverage tiers that multiply without replacing existing cash flow.
+Add leverage tiers that multiply what’s already working instead of replacing existing cash flow.

 Decision 7: Partnership Strategy (Month 18)